taylorchenca/simple-web-server/README.md

+# Simple Web Server
+A simple web server implemented with Java's HTTP and IO libraries.

 ## High-level description
 This assignment requires students to build a simple web server that can serve GET requests.
 My program accepts incoming client connections, parses the client's request, and serves the requested files with appropriate headers.